Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians: Part 1: Explicit quantum codes from classical codes

 In the base case, we have shown that $a_{ij}$ satisfies the induction hypothesis with high probability.
 We have just shown that $a_{r,ij}$ is symmetric, independent, and has zero mean with respect to $ij$.
 This proves that its entries have equal probability of being positive or negative.

 It remains to bound the probabilities of failure of our algorithm under our recursion and Dines recursion.
 With high probability, the product $|I||J|$ is going to be greater than the number of columns in $a_{ij}$.
 As shrinking the number of columns will only be due to at most one entry of a different sign, this happens with very low probability.
 The probability of this happening is at most $2 \rho (1/2)^{\rho-1}$ for large $\rho$.
 The probability of a single row with all the same sign is at most $2 (1/2)^{\rho}$.
 Hence the total probability of a given row being pathological is at most $2(1/2)^{\rho} + 2\rho (1/2)^{\rho-1} = O(\rho (1/2)^\rho)$.
 The probability of a matrix at any step of Dines recursion to have a pathological row is therefore at most $O(\rho^2 (1/2)^\rho))$.
 Since our algorithm has $O(m/\rho)$ steps, our algorithm's failure probability is at most $O(m\rho (1/2)^\rho)$.
-Since $m 2^{-\rho}$ is at most $(2^n 2^{-2^{c n}})$ for some constant $c \in [0,1]$, our algorithm will succeed with overwhelming probability.
+The number of codewords in our $q$-random code is $m \le q^n$, and therefore $m 2^{-\rho}$ is at most $(q^n 2^{-2^{c n}})$ for some constant $c \in [0,1]$, our algorithm will succeed with overwhelming probability.
 Although this proof is specialized for the case where $q$ is even, a similar argument will work for $q$ odd. \end{proof}

-In the next section, We find that even if this happens we can always construct {\it Approximate} Quantum Error Correcting Codes (AQECC)~\cite{leung1997approximate} with linear distance and constant rate, provided that, the underlying classical code also has a linear distance and a sufficiently large rate.
+In the next section, we find that even if this happens we can always construct {\it Approximate} Quantum Error Correcting Codes (AQECC)~\cite{LNCY97} with linear distance and constant rate, provided that, the underlying classical code also has a linear distance and a sufficiently large rate.